( zsh zsh-lovers suite3270 icu yodl Cygwin Mirror Cygwin Time Machine (Cygwin-Legacy!!) (Cygwin-1.7!!) Cygutils )

 Keep in mind that these are just the old test releases.
 If you want to use the main-stream 1.7 releases, the just get the latest installer from the main Cygwin site and point it to the Time Machine circa of your choice.

-WARNING: The Time Machine is still experimental!
+WARNING: The Time Machine is still in flux!
 Use at your own discretion, void where prohibited, no money back guarantee, your mileage may vary, do not induce vomiting if swallowed, and last (but not least) DO NOT TAUNT HAPPY-FUN BALL! (really, it's for your own good :).

 Let me state that there is no formal support for older era Cygwin, and my offering this in no way implies any responsibility by the Cygwin community to support (or even condone) it as such.
 Cygwin is a constantly moving project and as such really only offers a "current" release of it's products, which can, and do, change on a daily basis.
 The Time Machine is being offered out of gratitude to the Cygwin maintainers and contributors for their efforts in making Cygwin possible, and as a practical way for people to examine the project as it matures (a historical retrospective, if you will).
 There has been need in the past for people to install older era Cygwin.
 The reasons are numerous and often stem from needing to maintain older software dependent on older Cygwin or as a way to examine how some packages had evolved over time, possibly to extract some of that older code for scrutiny.